Lachtan9K/spselit-javascript/10-Objects.md

 Note: This can be used for manipulating dynamically added properties.

+## Equality

+Correctly assessing equality on objects is hard as engine supports only **"pointer" equality** - both variables are pointing to same object in memory.
+If we want to know if two different objects are equal with meaning that they have same properties and their values we have to handle that ourself.

+One option is using `JSON.stringify()` to convert objects to string representation and use standard equality on them.
+This unfortunately **does not work** in case that objects has **different order** of properties.

+Other option (and best) is to use `_.isEqual` function from [Lodash](https://lodash.com/docs/4.17.15#isEqual).
+Which does deep comparison and works without limitations

 ## this keyword

 Effectively working with objects requires understanding of `this` keyword and how it behaves.
 This whole topic is complicated so only required part will be shared.